Guavus/hydrator-plugins/core-plugins/docs/File-batchsink.md

 string, long, int, double, float, and boolean types.

 All types are supported when using the avro or parquet format.

+## Use Case

+Consider a scenario wherein you need to write a file to an HDFS in batch.
+For example, you may want to periodically dump any RDD data to HDFS in the file format like csv,tsv,json etc. To do the same, configure the File Sink accelerator as explained in the following sections.

 ## Configuration